 Note: These steps will only work for music purchased from the iTunes Store.
 You can check if an item was purchased by right-clicking the top sort bar and checking the Kind option.
 Items will show as “Purchased” or “Protected” if they were purchased via iTunes.

-1. From within iTunes, go to your music library, right-click/ctrl-click the song you wish to use for a ringtone, then select Get Info.
+- Go to your music library, right-click/ctrl-click the song you wish to use for a ringtone, then select “Get Info“.

-2. Under the Options tab, check the Start Time and Stop Time boxes, then set the song up to play at a 30 seconds or less interval.
-In this example, I’ve started the song “Comeback Kid” at the beginning (0:00) and stopped it at 30 seconds (0:30).
-Click OK when finished.
+- Under the “Options” tab, check the “Start Time” and “Stop Time” boxes, then set the song up to play at a 30 seconds or less interval.
+In this example, I’ve stopped it at 30 seconds (0:30).
+Click “OK‘ when finished.

-4. A new 30 second version of the song is created in iTunes.
+- A new 30 second version of the song is created in iTunes.
 Drag and drop this file to your desktop.

-5. Right-click the file on your desktop and rename it with a .m4r extension.
+- Right-click the file on your desktop and rename it with a .m4r extension.

-These steps work for iTunes for Windows, Linux, and OS X on your computer and all versions of iOS for your iPhone.
+These steps work for iTunes for Windows, Linux, and MacOS on your computer and all versions of iOS for your iPhone.